okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/createproject.md

 #### Add the UI

-The functionality of the app is implemented in the main SwiftUI view, including view state, view model updates, and data model.
-For a production app, consider partitioning the view and data models into singletons, and then using Combine, bindings, or `@Environment` for sharing state.
+The functionality of the app is implemented in `ContentView.swift`, the main SwiftUI view.
+This includes view state, view model updates, and data model.
+For a production app, consider partitioning the view and data models into singletons, and then sharing state using Combine, bindings, or `@Environment`.

 The text views in the app display its current state and any optional information, such as the access token.
 The available buttons depend on the sign-in state of the user.
 The top-level `ZStack` contains a full-screen view that prevents the user interacting with the UI while the app is performing certain asynchronous operations, such as reading the user information.
 A production app may also perform asynchronous operations that do require showing a busy indicator but don't require blocking the UI.